yahya94812/Databases/README.md

 # Databases
-This repo contains basics of Databases
+This repo contains the basics of Databases